Tegus: Panel Calls

 ROLE

-As a Product Design Intern, I took full ownership of this project, serving as the sole designer and leading it from concept to completion.
+As a Product Design Intern at Tegus, I took full ownership of this project, serving as the sole designer and leading it from concept to completion.

 WHAT IS TEGUS?